lorrainescanlon/brendan-the-navigator/README.md

 ![Voyage Page](docs/images/voyage.PNG)

 - __Contact Page__
+  - Similar to the home page the contact page uses an image of the statue of Brendan the Navigator, set as the background this image takes up the full length of the page.
   - This page will allow the user to contact the website with any queries or feedback.
   - The user will be asked to submit their full name and email address.
-  - The user will also have the opportunity to vote on whether the believe Brendan reached America or not.
+  - The user will also have the opportunity to vote on whether they believe Brendan reached America or not.

 ![Contact](docs/images/form.PNG)

 - __The Footer__
   - The footer section includes links to the relevant social media sites for Brendan the Navigator.
-  - The links will open to a new tab to allow easy navigation for the user.
+  - The links will open to a new browser tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media.

 ![Footer](docs/images/footer.PNG)